-What is the role of the EU in supporting democracy in Europe?
-How can the EU overcome the democratic deficit it is often accused of having and help address these issues?
-What concrete actions are needed?
+And lastly, what is the role of the EU in supporting democracy in Europe and in the world?
+What do Europeans expect from the EU regarding the promotion of democracy and democratic values?
+How have these expectations been affected by recent events?
+Can the EU tackle the challenges being posed to the EU’s vision of democracy?
+And is this possible without overcoming the democratic deficit it is often accused of having?
+What knowledge and concrete actions are needed?
 What is an appropriate degree of action?

 With Europe and the EU now at a crossroads, the path to be chosen will determine the future of subsequent generations and is inextricably linked to these questions.
 Interdisciplinary research and public debate are fundamental in answering these challenges while building more inclusive, open, and democratic societies.
-The social sciences and humanities have a key role to play in this process, by informing and shaping decisions on democratic pathways and choices.
+The social sciences and humanities have a key role to play in this process by contributing an understanding of cultural frameworks, as well as an understanding of historical, socioeconomic and political determinants and processes shaping perceptions of democracy and by informing and shaping decisions on democratic pathways and individual and political choices.

-This conference offers a unique opportunity to bring together academics, representatives of civil society, and policy-makers to address these questions.
-The conference will bring together perspectives that look at the past, tackle present challenges and look into the future of democracy in Europe and beyond.
+This conference therefore offers a unique opportunity to bring together academics, representatives of civil society, and policy-makers to address these questions.
 This encounter of multiple perspectives is of utmost importance for tracing the contours of democratic progress.